Rangers reaction recommends streaking to heal your baseball woes

 “Everybody’s going to struggle at some point in the season,” he said.
 “I just try to keep working hard, never give up, and try not to put my head down; come up here every day to do the best I can.
 I’ve been feeling pretty good the last couple weeks, and we saw the result tonight.”

 3. Elvis keeps it going — Andrus has been the most dependable hitter in the Ranger’s lineup so far and he came through big again.
 He had a season-high three RBIs, stole his team-leading seventh base and collected his team-high 13th multi-hit game.
 He passed Dean Palmer for 18th all-time for Rangers’ RBIs at 452.
 Jim Sundberg is next on the list at 480 RBIs.
-Andrus’ game-tying double came agains A’s reliever Liam Hendriks, who he was 0 for 12 against.
+Andrus’ game-tying double came against A’s reliever Liam Hendriks, who he was 0 for 12 against.

 “He throws fastballs and I like fastballs.
 I like that matchup, especially knowing he is aggressive,” Andrus said.
 “I just looked for my pitch and put a good swing on it.”